otammato/5_Prometheus_Grafana_Monitoring_a_NodeJS_app/README.md

 <br>
 <br>

-# Do the same with a docker-compose:
+# Do the same with docker-compose:

 ```yml
 version: '2.1'